JvanKatwijk/swradio-8/README.md

   ```

    Make sure that a file exists in the `/etc/udev/rules.d` directory
    describing the device, allowing "ordinary" users to access the device.
+I.e.
+   add yourself to the "plugdev" group.

 5. Edit the `swradio-8.pro` file for configuring the supported devices and decoders.
    For the devices